U.S.-ROK SOF participate in routine Airborne training for KFT 24

 |Downloads:

-This work, U.S.-ROK SOF participate in routine Airborne training for KFT 24 [Image 4 of 4], by MSgt Eric Burks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S.-ROK SOF participate in routine Airborne training for KFT 24, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT